-- This plan is designed for all students registered at the Arab Open University.
+This plan is designed for all students registered at the Arab Open University.
 However, early intervention strategies should be put in place for potentially academically at risk students.
-The following are categories of potential academically at risk students: - 1.
-First year students - 2.
-Part time students (i.e. registering less than 16 credits per semester) - 3.
-Students with large work commitments/ or family obligations - 4.
-Students with financial problems - 5.
-Students with language difficulties - 6.
-Students who have not engaged in formal studies for a substantial period of time - 7.
-Students enrolled in courses with historically high withdrawal rates - 8.
-Students with low GPA in High school (or Baccalaureate)
+The following are categories of potential academically at risk students:

+- 1) First year students - 1) Part time students (i.e. registering less than 16 credits per semester) - 2) Students with large work commitments/ or family obligations - 3) Students with financial problems - 4) Students with language difficulties - 5) Students who have not engaged in formal studies for a substantial period of time (more than 3 years) - 6) Students enrolled in courses with historically high withdrawal rates - 7) Students with low GPA in high school or a secondary school certificate - 8) Students who have not engaged with their studies (more than 2 absences)